documente/.github/profile/README.md

 - [example-sut](https://github.com/documente/example-sut): a demo application along with its documentation to showcase Documenté features and its integration into CI/CD pipelines
 - [kitchen-sink](https://github.com/documente/kitchen-sink): a web application and its Documenté tests that cover Documenté's essential testing features
 - [phrase-checker](https://github.com/documente/phrase-checker): a web application to check Phrasé syntax

+## Contribute

+To date, Documented is a solo initiative.
+I would be delighted to involve contributors in this endeavor, whether it's contributing to the framework's design, testing and suggesting modifications, or participating in the implementation.
+If you're interested, feel free to contact me at the following email address: pc.kerneis[at]gmail[dot]com.